-A fixed RESPONSE MESSAGE button will send the same preselected message every time you press it.
-For example, if you know that you want to send the message I Will Call Back every time you receive a SOHVA, program a fixed RESPONSE MESSAGE button with that message and label the button accordingly.
+- A scrolling RESPONSE MESSAGE button lets you choose from 30 system-supplied messages each time you press the button. - One or more fixed RESPONSE MESSAGE buttons that will send the same preselected message every time you press it.
+If, for example, you know that you want to send the message I Will Call Back every time you receive a SOHVA you cannot respond to, program a fixed RESPONSE MESSAGE button with that message and label the button accordingly.